University Learning Center (Tutoring Services)

 8 AM to 4:30 PM

-Our mission is to assist Bloomsburg University undergraduates in experiencing learning success, to help student clients (tutees) to strengthen their academic performance, to provide individualized assistance, to foster interest in BU courses, and to aid tutees in achieving learning independence.
+Our mission is to assist Bloomsburg undergraduates in experiencing learning success, to help student clients (tutees) to strengthen their academic performance, to provide individualized assistance, to foster interest in courses, and to aid tutees in achieving learning independence.

 Services Provided

-The University Learning Center offers peer tutoring, supplemental learning, and academic coaching during fall and spring semesters.
+The University Learning Center offers peer tutoring, supplemental Instruction, and academic coaching during fall and spring semesters.
 NetTutor is our online tutoring service and is available to students during all semesters including summer and winter.

-Scheduled peer tutoring for specific courses can be set up through Husky Success before 5 p.m. the day before the session.
-Students can see the availability of tutors who support the courses they are taking and schedule appointments directly in the Husky Success system.
+Scheduled peer tutoring for specific courses can be set up through CU Succeed before 5 p.m. the day before the session.
+Students can see the availability of tutors who support the courses they are taking and schedule appointments directly in the CU Succeed system.
+Peer tutoring appointments take place in the Learning Center (SSC119).
+Some tutors are available to meet with students via Zoom.
+Please contact us at tutoring@commonwealthu.edu to see if your tutor is available to meet online.

-What is SL?
+What is SI?

-What’s an SL leader?
+What’s an SI leader?

 Have you ever wished you could do something over, knowing what you know now?
-SL leaders are students themselves who are prepared to share with you what they have learned over the years about how to study.
+SI leaders are students themselves who are prepared to share with you what they have learned over the years about how to study.
 They know the course content and are anxious to help guide you through it.
 They’ll be in class with you every day, hearing what you hear and reading what you read.
-What they won’t do is lecture; their job is to help you think about the lectures you hear and the books you read, and then put it all together during the SL review sessions.
-SL can help you learn course material more efficiently.
+What they won’t do is lecture; their job is to help you think about the lectures you hear and the books you read, and then put it all together during the SI review sessions.
+SI can help you learn course material more efficiently.

-When do SL review sessions start?
+When do SI review sessions start?

 What’s in it for me?

-SL sessions?
+SI sessions?

 What if I need help in a course that is not supported by Supplemental Learning this semester?